wp-slimstat/wp-slimstat/readme.txt

 dt INT(10) UNSIGNED DEFAULT 0,
 PRIMARY KEY (outbound_id)`

-= I've noticed that the file `view.css` contains numerous base64 encoded strings, which I find kind of alarming.
+= I noticed that the file `view.css` contains numerous base64 encoded strings, which I find kind of alarming.
 Is this normal? =

 I'm particularly serious when it comes to data integrity and safety, and I always try to put the best of my knowledge to make sure WP SlimStat is secure and doesn't carry any vulnerability.
 What you found in the CSS is a common technique used by experienced web developers to optimize site performances by 'embedding' small images (mainly icons)